foriequal0/git-trim/README.md

 Then it is `gone`, which means that you might lose your changes.
 The term is borrowed from the git's remote tracking states.

 ## Disclaimers
-"Git and the Git logo are either registered trademarks or trademarks of Software Freedom Conservancy, Inc., corporate home of the Git Project, in the United States and/or other countries.
+Git and the Git logo are either registered trademarks or trademarks of Software Freedom Conservancy, Inc., corporate home of the Git Project, in the United States and/or other countries.

 The logo is a derivative work of [Git Logo](https://git-scm.com/downloads/logos).
 Git Logo by [Jason Long](https://twitter.com/jasonlong) is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).